maliahavlicek/ms4_challenger/README.md

 - [coolers](https://coolors.co/) - Color Scheme generator, used to fine tune color selection and find hover colors
 - [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) - used to identify bits code that have been executed, then analyzes the source to identify code that could have been executed but was not.
-- [django-extensions](https://pypi.org/project/django-extensions/) - used for validating templates, and graphics for models -[pip](https://pip.pypa.io/en/stable/installing/) - used to install python extensions for this project
+- [django-extensions](https://pypi.org/project/django-extensions/) - used for validating templates, and graphics for models
+- [pip](https://pip.pypa.io/en/stable/installing/) - used to install python extensions for this project
+- [django-nose](https://pypi.org/project/django-nose/) - used to help configure and run tests with coverage output

 ### APIs